 “He established a testimony in Jacob and appointed a law in Israel, which he commanded our fathers to teach to their children, that the next generation might know them, the children yet unborn, and arise and tell them to their children, so that they should set their hope in God…” — Psalm 78:5-7

 RIDGE HAVEN Conference & Retreat Center • Brevard, NC • April 10-12, 2018

 At this leadership training retreat, choose a track or make your own track by choosing the workshops that fit your needs:

 - Children’s Ministry Directors and Staff

-- Church Leadership
+- Church Leadership and Key Volunteers

 - Nursery Coordinators

 Special Training from:

 - Deborah Harrell, author of What’s Up Curriculum & Editor for Show Them Jesus

 - Mary Flo Ridley, Birds & Bees